I am Edward Elliott. I am a Lecturer in Mind and Language at the School of Philosophy, Religion and History of Science

 I mainly work on what might be called formal philosophy of mind.
-The focus of my research is on the nature of degrees of belief and other ‘quantitative’ propositional attitudes.
+The focus of my research is on the nature of degrees of belief and other ‘graded’ propositional attitudes.
 I also have research interests in formal epistemology, decision theory, general philosophy of mind and the philosophy of language.
 One way or another, though, I tend to end up citing either David Lewis or Frank Ramsey a lot in all of my work.

 I have been working in Leeds since 2016.
 I received by PhD from the Australian National University in November 2015, under the supervision of David Chalmers (chair), Alan Hájek, Rachael Briggs, Hanti Lin and Wolfgang Schwarz.
 The title of the thesis was Representation Theorems and the Grounds of Intentionality, and it can be found here.